 The European giants dominated right from the start and simply blew away their opponents with a four-goal blitz in the first two quarters.

-Ironically, it were the South Africans who had enjoyed the more promising start as Nick Spooner scored a field goal within the opening minutes to raise visions of an upset.
+Ironically, it were the South Africans who had the more promising start as Nick Spooner scored a field goal within the opening minutes to raise visions of an upset.

-But Belgium fought back and restored parity through a penalty corner conversion by Alexendar Hendricks in the 12th minute.
+But Belgium fought back and restored parity through a penalty corner by Alexendar Hendricks in the 12th minute.

 Hendricks completed his brace off another penalty corner in the 21st minute as the Europeans tightened their grip on the match.

 Luypaert scored Belgium's fourth goal a few seconds before half-time as the title contenders from Europe went into the break with a formidable advantage.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)